 Bicipital tendon tearing and inflammation is a relatively uncommon shoulder problem seen in mid-aged, sporting and large breed dogs.
 The clinical signs are variable and range from mild to severe lameness.
 The diagnosis is based on physical examination, radiography, musculoskeletal ultrasound and arthroscopy.
 Treatments vary on the degree of tearing.
 Subtle tears can be treated with external support and plasma rich plasma injections.
 Near complete tears are typically treated via arthroscopic resection of the torn portion of the tendon.
 Overall the prognosis is good following treatment.

 Costs for shoulder arthroscopy

-The average cost of shoulder arthroscopy at Colorado Canine Orthopedics and Rehab is $2,280 - $3,280 depending on whether the treatment is for one or both shoulders.
+The average cost for unilateral shoulder arthroscopy at Colorado Canine Orthopedics is $2,680.
 Fees include anesthesia and monitoring, and routine go home medications.

 At Colorado Canine Orthopedics we are committed to providing only state of the art, non-compromised pet healthcare.
 We realize some pet owners may find this level of care relatively costly.
 However, despite the inherently expensive nature of our work, we are dedicated to providing the highest level of care at the most affordable price possible.
 We believe if you compare our fees to other specialty practices you will find this true.